Juhee1028/covid19-survey-classification/README.md

 This project develops and compares supervised machine-learning models for classifying a binary COVID-19 survey outcome.
 It demonstrates an end-to-end workflow covering data quality assessment, privacy-aware feature selection, leakage-safe preprocessing, hyperparameter tuning, and evaluation on a held-out test set.

-The dataset contains 5,789 survey records and was supplied by Queensland University of Technology (QUT) for an IFN509 team assessment.
-This repository is a portfolio-focused reorganisation of that work.
-It is an educational analysis and is not a clinical diagnostic tool.
+This collaborative project uses a 5,789-record subset of the public Nexoid COVID-19 Survival Calculator dataset.
+It is an educational data science analysis and is not a clinical diagnostic tool.

 ## Project Objectives